-Jesus, the sterne1 of most bewte in thee is rissin as richtous roy2, fro dirkness to illumine thee.

-With glorius sound of angel gle thy prince is borne in Baithlem which sall thee mak of thraldome fre, Illuminare Jerusalem.
+J ERUSALEM rejos for joy: Jesus, the sterne1 of most bewte in thee is rissin as richtous roy2, fro dirkness to illumyne thee.
+With glorius sound of angell gle thy prince is borne in Baithlem quhilk3 sall thee mak of thraldome fre.
+Illuminare Jerusalem.

 With angellis licht in legionis thou art illumynit all about.
-Thre kingis of strenge regionis to thee ar cumin with lusty rout, all drest with dyamantis, reverst with gold in every hem.
-Sounding attonis3 with a schout,
+Thre kingis of strenge regionis to thee ar cumin with lusty rout, all drest with dyamantis [but dout], reverst with gold in every hem, sounding attonis4 with a schout,

-The regeand tirrant that in thee rang, Herod, is exilit and his offspring, The land of Juda that josit 4 wrang, And rissin is now thy richtous king.
-So he so mychtie is and ding 5, when men his glorius name dois nem, hevin erd and hell makis inclining.
+The regeand tirrant that in thee rang, Herod, is exilit and his ofspring, The land of Juda that josit5 wrang, and rissin is now thy richtous king.
+So he so mychtie is and ding6, quhen7 men his glorius name dois nem, hevin erd and hell makis inclyning.